Naked-friends82/20210815_osang/README.md

 This error totally makes sense.
 Layout data was fetched in index, but the user does not access to index page.
 It is tricky point.
 I got layout data in index page, not `_app.js`, because `getStaticProps` is not available in `_app.js`.

+I solve this error with slightly repeated way.
+I insert data fetching code in every page.
+I know this is not technical way.
+But my project is small enough to do this and Next.js build all page already , there is no performance issue.
+It’s just developer’s issue not a production level issue.

 ## Contact 📬